Date of Award

 Scholarly Commons Citation

 Urresti, Alberto Davila, "A Computational Study of Thermo-Fluid Dynamics of Pulse Detonation Engines" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 223.